blueyellowpink/blueyellowpink/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
+- 🤔 I don't mind working hard, just don't like working hard on things I don't like.

 -->
-🌱 I like things related to computer and music.
+🌱 I like music.

-🤔 I don't mind working hard, just don't like working hard on things I don't like.

 📫 How to reach me: hyouka266@gmail.com